unyt-org/datex-tractor/README.md

 # datex-tractor
 ---
-GitHub action workflow for extraction of things todo from source code and turning every one of them into an issue.
+> GitHub action workflow for extraction of things todo from source code and turning every one of them into an issue.

+## What it does?
+---
+- Scans for `TODO` and `FIXME` inline-comments
+  - Scans also lines with `todo!()` macros
+- Creates an issue with a todo-list titled `Todos` ([Link to example](https://github.com/unyt-org/datex-tractor/issues/75))
+- Creates individual issues with permalinks to the correlated file, line and commit
+    - Writes the associated issue ID into the inline comment of the source code
+    - Links each issue relatively to the main TODO list issue
+- [Labels](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels) for the auto-generated issues are `placeholder`, `todo` and `disappeared-todo`
+  - The default `documentation` label is used for the `Todos` list issue

 # Quickstart
 ---